rgunuganti-03/TimeSeriesVentilatorData/PROBLEM_STATEMENT.md

 ## Open Questions (for discussion with mentor)

 1. Should the simulator model passive (fully ventilated) patients only, or also spontaneously breathing patients?
-2. What respiratory rate and I:E ratio ranges should be supported?
-3. How many breath cycles per export is useful for modeling purposes?
+2. What patient effort profile (Pmus waveform shape, amplitude range) should be used for PSV and SIMV spontaneous breaths?
-4. What is the eventual target fidelity — rule-based, ODE, or learned generative model?
+3. What is the target dataset size per mode — full grid sweep or a curated clinically representative subset?